MeiguangJin/Learning-to-Extract-a-Video-Sequence-from-a-Single-Motion-Blurred-Image/README.md

 To be updated

 ## **Contact**
-If you have any suggestions and questions, please send an email to jin@inf.unibe.ch
+If you have any suggestions and questions, please send an email to jinmeiguang@gmail.com